FrostFlow13/denovo_assembly_pipeline/README.md

 ### Setup - Nextflow and Java

-For both Nextflow (v24.10.5) [WAIT UNTIL VERSION INCORPORATING [THE CONDA FIX](https://github.com/nextflow-io/nextflow/pull/6010) IS OUT] and Java (v17.0.10), installation was performed exactly as written in the [Nextflow installation instructions](https://nextflow.io/docs/stable/install.html), including adding the directory to ~/.bashrc.
+For both Nextflow (v25.04.2) and Java (v17.0.10), installation was performed exactly as written in the [Nextflow installation instructions](https://nextflow.io/docs/stable/install.html), including adding the directory to ~/.bashrc.

 ```bash
 # Install SDKMan in the current directory (ideally the $HOME directory)